JadedaSilva/configure-ad/README.md

 <br />

 🎉Congratulations!
-You have sucessfully installed osTicket adn all of its pre-requisite files!🎉
+You have sucessfully Setup AD and adding a device to a domain!🎉